 These providers play a vital role in the ramping process by supplying the necessary liquidity to facilitate smooth transactions between various cryptocurrencies and fiat currencies.
 Large daily and monthly settlement limits allow them to handle high transaction volumes, but often come with large monthly fees.
 Making them less then a preferred choice for businesses looking to make irregular or lower volume trades.
-Some prominent liquidity providers in the crypto industry include Aquanow, Bakkt, DV Chain, Anchorage Digital, and Prime Trust.
+Some prominent liquidity providers in the crypto industry include Aquanow, Bakkt, and Anchorage Digital.

 B2B Exchange Services